craigsapp/humextra/README.md

 interface built into them.
 Other GUI-based git programs can be found at this link: http://git-scm.com/downloads/guis .
-These might be more appropriate for MS Windows, although you will have to install a unix terminal system, such as cygwin (http://www.cygwin.com) to use the humextras program in MS Windows.
+These might be more appropriate for MS Windows, although you will have to install a unix terminal system such as cygwin (http://www.cygwin.com) to use the humextras program in MS Windows.